 No human studies have examined ashwagandha supplements and hyperthyroidism.

-Therefore, it is important to speak with your healthcare practitioner before taking ashwagandha, especially if you have hyperthyroidism.
+While more evidence is needed to verify a link between the two, it is important to speak with your healthcare practitioner before taking ashwagandha, especially if you have hyperthyroidism.

-By boosting T3 and T4 thyroid hormone levels, ashwagandha may play a role in managing hypothyroidism but worsen symptoms of hyperthyroidism.
+By boosting T3 and T4 thyroid hormone levels, ashwagandha may play a role in managing hypothyroidism but potentially worsen symptoms of hyperthyroidism.

 - high blood pressure